 Analyzing each bank’s opening procedures, document requirements, specific sensitivities, likes and dislikes, and the experiences of companies similar to yours is key.

-It also helps if you know what your peers are doing, where they’re opening, and what problems they’ve faced during account opening.
+It also helps if you know what your peers are doing, where they’re opening, and what problems they’ve faced when opening an account.

-Typically, the most undesirable accounts will have high fees, horrible customer service, lack basic functionality (think: no online banking, debit cards, or major currencies), and you’ll pay above-market fees to open, close, and maintain it.
+Typically, the most undesirable accounts will have high fees, horrible services, lack basic functionality (think: no online banking, no debit card, or major currencies), and you’ll pay above-market fees to open, close, and maintain it.

-In the fintech space, you’ll want to be careful not to open an account with constant fund holds, compliance investigations, and sudden terminations that are becoming increasingly common.
+In the digital space, you’ll want to be careful not to open a business account with constant fund holds, compliance investigations, and sudden terminations that are becoming increasingly common.

-We detail the other three for GlobalBanks Insiders in our banking intelligence reports, which share specific strategies and account opening tactics for specific banks and countries.
+We detail the other three for GlobalBanks IQ in our banking intelligence reports, which share specific strategies and tactics on opening accounts with specific banks and countries.

-Unless you’ve been sleeping under a rock for the last five years, you know that Europe is in the midst of a fintech frenzy.
-New fintechs, e-money institutions (EMIs), payment systems, and banks are popping up left and right.
+Unless you’ve been sleeping under a rock for the last five years, you know that Europe is in the midst of a digital banking frenzy.
+From Lithuania to the UK and everywhere in between.
+New platforms, e-money institutions (EMIs), money service businesses, payment systems, and free online banks are popping up left and right.